• Home

 8. Private Car Transfer or Cab

-How long does it take to get from London to Paris by private transfer?
+How long does a private transfer take from London to Paris?

 9. Bicycle

-Dover/Calais Classic Route: Follow the old Roman Road of Watling Street out of London down to Dover.
-Cross the channel by ferry to Calais, then follow Napoleon’s Route National 1 from Calais to Paris.
-This route is 304 miles (490km) and is not waymarked.
+Dover-Calais Classic Route: Follow the old Roman road of Watling Street out of London to Dover.
+Cross the Channel by ferry to Calais.
+Then follow Napoleon’s Route Nationale 1 from Calais to Paris.
+Around 304 miles (490 km), unsignposted.

-Newhaven/Dieppe Avenue Verte Route: Follow the A11 down to the port of Newhaven.
-Cross the channel by ferry to Dieppe.
+Newhaven-Dieppe Avenue Verte Route: Follow the A11 down to Newhaven.
+Cross the Channel by ferry to Dieppe.
 Then follow the D915 into Paris.
-This route is about 247 miles (398 km) long and is waymarked.
+Around 247 miles (398 km), waymarked throughout.

 Can cyclists bike across the Channel Tunnel?